selkies-project/docker-nvidia-egl-desktop/README.md

 If you checked everything here, scroll down.

-#### OpenGL does not work for certain applications.
+### OpenGL does not work for certain applications.

 This is likely an issue with [VirtualGL](https://github.com/VirtualGL/virtualgl), which is used to translate GLX commands to EGL commands and use OpenGL without Xorg.
 Some applications, including research workloads, show this problem.
 This **cannot** be solved by raising an issue here or contacting me.

 First, check that the application works with [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop).
 If it works, it is indeed a problem associated with [VirtualGL](https://github.com/VirtualGL/virtualgl).
 If it does not, raise an issue here.
 Second, use the error messages found with verbose mode and search similar issues for your application.
 Third, if there are no similar issues, raise the issue to the repository or contact the maintainers.
 Fourth, if the maintainers request that it should be redirected to [VirtualGL](https://github.com/VirtualGL/virtualgl), raise an issue there after confirming [VirtualGL](https://github.com/VirtualGL/virtualgl) does not have similar issues raised.
 Note that in this case, you may have to wait for a new [VirtualGL](https://github.com/VirtualGL/virtualgl) release and for this repository to use the new release.

-#### Vulkan does not work.
+### Vulkan does not work.

 Make sure that the `NVIDIA_DRIVER_CAPABILITIES` environment variable is set to `all`, or includes both `graphics` and `display`.
 The `display` capability is especially crucial to Vulkan, but the container does start without noticeable issues other than Vulkan without `display`, despite its name.
 AMD and Intel GPUs are not tested and therefore Vulkan is not guaranteed to work.
 A Vulkan ICD file is probably required to be added and related drivers like `mesa-vulkan-drivers` should be installed inside the container.
 People are welcome to share their experiences, however.

-#### I want to use a specific GPU for OpenGL rendering when I have multiple GPUs in one container.
+### I want to use a specific GPU for OpenGL rendering when I have multiple GPUs in one container.

-Use the `VGL_DISPLAY` environment variable, but only do so after you understand what it implicates with VirtualGL.
+Use the `VGL_DISPLAY` environment variable, but only do so after you understand what it implicates with [VirtualGL](https://github.com/VirtualGL/virtualgl).
 Valid values are either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container (`[n]` is the order of the GPUs, where simply `egl` without the number is the same as `egl0`).
 Note that `docker --gpus 1` means any single GPU, not the GPU device ID of 1.
 Use `docker --gpus '"device=1,2"'` to provision GPUs with device IDs 1 and 2 to the container.

+### I want to use `systemd`, FUSE mounts, or sandboxed (containerized) application distribution systems like Flatpak, Snapcraft (snap), AppImage, and etc.

+**Use the option `--appimage-extract-and-run` or `--appimage-extract` with your AppImage to run them in a container.
+Alternatively, set `export APPIMAGE_EXTRACT_AND_RUN=1` to your current shell.**

+For `systemd`, FUSE mounts, or other sandboxed application distribution systems, do not use them with containers.
+You can use them if you add unsafe capabilities to your containers, but it will break the isolation of the containers.
+This is especially bad if you are using Kubernetes.
+There will likely be an alternative way to install the applications, including [Personal Package Archives](https://launchpad.net/ubuntu/+ppas).
+For some applications, there will be options to disable sandboxing when running or options to extract files before running.

 ---
 This project involved a collaboration effort with members of the [Selkies Project](https://github.com/selkies-project), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
 Commercial support for this container is available with [itopia Spaces](https://itopiaspaces.com).